lurbano/rpi-led-strip/README.md

 > sudo pip3 install tornado

 ## Starting server
-Go to the folder rpi-led-strip/webServer/ and run the command
+Go to the folder ~/rpi-led-strip/webServer/ and run the command
 > sudo python3 server.py

+This assumes 20 pixels.
+To set a different number of pixels add the -n option (43 pixels in this example):
+> sudo python3 server.py -n 43

+(optional) You can override the default number of pixels by changing on about line 24 of rpi-led-strip/webServer/server.py the number on the line below (the default is 20):
+> nPix = 20

 ## The webpage
 The webpage will be at the pi's ip address (which should be printed to the screen when you start the server) and on port 8040 so if your ip address is 192.168.1.234 use: